 Place: Former Congress building in Santiago, Catedral 1158, Santiago (Metro Plaza de Armas)

 Aim: Discuss the scientific and technological advances that allow the manipulation of embryonic development in humans, and the people's expectations, fears, and emerging ethical considerations.

 Format: Conferences of Dr. Claudio Stern (University College London, UK) and Alfonso Martínez-Arias (Cambridge University, UK) followed by a round table and questions from the public, conducted by the journalist Andrea Obaid.
-Experts from human bioethics and history (Dr. Rafael Sagredo) will join the round table.
+Cecilia Hidalgo (President of Chilean Science Academy), Manuel Santos (President of Chilean Bioethics Society) and Rafael Sagredo (historian) will join the round table.

 Organisers: BNI and EMBO